-In this post, we’ll discuss just a few examples (including German translations!)– we’ll save the rest for another week, so watch this space for part 2!
+In this post, we’ll discuss just a few examples of confusing words (including German translations!)– we’ll save the rest for another week, so watch this space for part 2!

 Enough chit-chat – here we go!